HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

-Uptake here is low, with [DPR](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DPR) & [Viewport-Width](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Viewport-Width) leading with **0.15%** of mobile sites requesting this, [Device-Memory](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Device-Memory) a little behind at **0.14%** and [Width](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Width)at just **0.01%**, but this is now deprecated, the proposed replacement being Sec-CH-Width, we detected no sites requesting this.
+Uptake here is low, with <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DPR">DPR</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Viewport-Width">Viewport-Width</a> leading with **0.15%** of mobile sites requesting this, <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Device-Memory">Device-Memory</a> a little behind at **0.14%** and <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Width">Width</a> at just **0.01%**, but this is now deprecated, the proposed replacement being Sec-CH-Width, we detected no sites requesting this.

-Currently, only Chrome, (and Chromium based browsers like Microsoft's Edge) & Opera support these headers, with Safari and Firefox not yet onboard (source: [CanIUse.com](https://caniuse.com/client-hints-dpr-width-viewport)).
+Currently, only Chrome, (and Chromium based browsers like Microsoft's Edge) and Opera support these headers, with <a hreflang="en" href="https://caniuse.com/client-hints-dpr-width-viewport">Safari and Firefox not yet onboard</a>.

 #### Network client hints